Timeneye Blog

 Price: requires Microsoft 365, there is a variety of plans for personal and business use

-It's an effective solution for companies across different industries who need to build and streamline workflows and organize them in dashboards and visually beautiful reports
+It's an effective solution for companies across different industries who need to build and streamline workflows and organize them in dashboards and visually beautiful reports.

-Pros: customizable and flexible
+Pros: customizable and flexible, with advanced reporting

 Price: free plan for individuals, team plans start from $8 per seat, per month